learnpoint/learnpoint-site/README.md

 1. Create your own fork.
 2. Clone the fork to your computer.
 3. Create a new development branch on your fork.
-4. Do all coding in your development branch (as explained in next section).
+4. Do all coding in your development branch (explained in next section).
+5. You can publish your fork on a static host (like Netlify), but **do not** use github pages because the `CNAME` file is used for production.
-5. When done, merge upstream/master and rebase your development branch.
+6. When done, merge upstream/master and rebase your development branch.
-6. If appropriate, squash your commits.
+7. If appropriate, squash your commits.
-7. Make a pull request.
+8. Make a pull request.

 Read more about Fork & Pull Request Workflow  [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962).